How to Make Reading Enjoyable Again: Your Guide to Finding Fun in Fiction

 One word: Immersion.

 It is hard to focus and immerse yourself in a good book if you are surrounded by distractions.
-One of the best ways to answer the question of how to make reading enjoyable is to stop treating it like a casual activity and start turning it into a ritual.
+One of the best ways to answer the question of how to make reading enjoyable again is to stop treating it like a casual activity…

 Prepare your favorite drink, light a candle, find a comfortable chair—create your escape pod from reality.
 Dedicating the time and creating your space helps signal to the brain that it’s time to relax and shift gears.
 This is how you train yourself to enjoy reading!

-A spaceman reading a book on a comfy reading chair in a cozy corner.
+A spaceman reading a book on a comfy reading chair in a cozy corner finding out how to make reading enjoyable again.

 I did say “create your space”, but this isn’t quite what I meant…or is it?